 “I had to go back and it cost me about 100 metres so I was forced to play catch up on the run,” said the All Saints student.

-“But I worked hard and eventually caught and past them.”
+“But I worked hard and eventually caught and passed them.”

 The 13-14 years girls featured a neck-and-neck battle for the gold medal before Redcliffe’s April Scurr (QLD) was crowned Australian champion in 42:45 from Samantha Whitting (QLD) 42:46 and Jessica Claxton (WA) in 42:55.